Receipt Verifier

 "policy_id": "payment-policy",

-"policy_hash": "sha256-of-policy",
+"policy_hash": "sha256-of-policy"

 },

-"payload_hash": "sha256-of-canonical-receipt-payload",
+"payload_hash": "sha256-of-canonical-payload",

-"signature": "base64-ed25519-signature"
+"signature": "base64-ed25519-signature-over-payload-hash",

 }